 If you’d like to print this information in one big batch, download the 37-page PDF version, “Careers in Criminal Justice.”

 Alumni Career Paths

 Our alumni have gone on to work as police officers, attorneys, forensic investigators, and more.
-Visit our Alumni Careers page to learn more about the jobs held by criminal justice alumni.
+Visit the alumni careers page to learn more about jobs held by alumni.

 Internships provide an opportunity for undergraduate students to conduct career exploration and build a record of experience in the field.
 Many of our students complete for-credit internships.
 These internships provide an opportunity for you to extend your knowledge about the inner workings of criminal justice agencies from the classroom to the field.
 Students who complete internships are able to

 - understand how to apply principles, concepts, and theories that they learned in criminology and criminal justice courses to the practical work experience in the field of criminal justice

 - recognize how much of what they learned in the classroom is consistent or inconsistent with the actual practice of criminal justice officials who work within criminal justice agencies

 - gain meaningful work experience in a criminal justice agency that aids in securing employment